lqdev/luisquintanilla.me/_src/about.md

 ## About this site

-This site is my digital presence in the interwebs.
+This site is my digital presence and digital garden in the interwebs.

 The [blog](/posts/1/index.html) section contains mainly long-form articles.
 As I tinker with different technologies, I write down the steps and process I went through to get something working.
 Therefore they mostly serve the purpose of helping me remember how I did something in case I want to do it again in the future.
 I also post these in hopes that they may be of help to others trying to solve similar problems.